pxia/mpv-macos-build/README.md

 - `clean_homebrew.sh` uninstalls all homebrew packages our own homebrew directory.
 - `clean_all.sh` removes all build artifacts.

+## How it works

+It creates a self contained Homebrew directory for all the dependencies other then `ffmpeg`.

-Tested on MacOS 12.1 (Apple Silicon)
+Tested on MacOS 12.3.1 (Apple Silicon)